-On March 4, 2019, the Company entered into the Tax Benefits Preservation Plan in the form of a stockholder rights agreement ("Rights Agreement") and issued a dividend of one preferred share purchase right (a "Right") for each share of common stock payable onMarch 15, 2019 to the stockholders of record of such shares on that date.
-Each Right entitles the registered holder, under certain circumstances, to purchase from the Company one one-hundredth of a share of Series A Participating Preferred Stock, par value \$0.01 per share (the "Preferred Shares"), of the Company, at a price of \$0.00 per one one-hundredth of a Preferred Share represented by a Right (the "Purchase Price"), subject to adjustment.
-The description and terms of the Rights are set forth in the Rights Agreement.
+On March 4, 2019, the Company entered into the Tax Benefits Preservation Plan in the form of a stockholder rights agreement ("Rights Agreement") and issued a dividend of one preferred share purchase right (a "Right") for each share of common stock payable on March 15, 2019 to the stockholders of record of such shares on that date.
+The Rights expired on March 4, 2022.